 World premiere as part of the Dublin Theatre Festival Family Season 2014.
 When a boy discovers a single-propeller airplane in his closet, he does what any young adventurer would do: he flies into outer space!

 Part of the Dublin Theatre Festival Family Season 2014.
-Inside an enchanting travelling theatre tent, discover a storyteller who shares a timeless tale...a boy made of cheese who goes on an intergalactic journey to find home!
+Inside an enchanting travelling theatre tent, discover a storyteller who shares a timeless tale...It's the story of a boy made of cheese!

 Part of the Dublin Theatre Festival Family Season 2014.
 The clues are in the pages of The Curious Scrapbook of Josephine Bean.